molneu/vmpa-reproducibility/README.md

 ## Suggested Citation

-Please cite the VMPA manuscript and the Figshare dataset when reusing this code or data.
+Please cite our VMPA manuscript and the Figshare dataset when reusing this code or data.